area9innovation/flow9/tools/dsl/wase/readme.md

 			// This breaks to the top of the loop if (continue) break;
 			code;
-			// This breaks out of the loop if (earlyStop) break 1;
+			// This breaks out of the loop to endcode if (earlyStop) break 1;
 			code;
 		}
-	}

-	// Tuples, aka multi-values
-	[1, 2.0, 45]

-TODO: Get more stuff to work:
-- Add syntax for u64 and f32 constants
-- Get hex constants to work

-# Low level instructions

-The low-level instructions in Wase have the form

-	id<pars>(args)

-where pars are parameters for the operation decided at compile time, while args are arguments to the instruction put on the stack.
+	};
+	endcode;

 TODO:
-- Add unsigned comparisons for i32, i64

-- Add instructions for shifts, clz, ctz, popcnt

-- Add more instructions from table below

 - More natural switch syntax?
 	switch (index) {
 		0: {}